sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Salary/gender_dist.png)<!-- -->

-There are exactly 100 male and 100 female employees in the dataset.
+We can see that the distribution of gender is split evenly.
+That is, there are exactly 100 male and 100 female employees.
+Next, we will compare the average salaries of male and female employees.

 ```python
 mean_salary = df.groupby('Gender').mean(numeric_only=True)['Salary'].reset_index()